raspberrypilearning/introduction-to-the-pico/en/step_1.md

 + A Raspberry Pi Pico with soldered headers
 + A computer that can run the Thonny IDE and program a Raspberry Pi Pico
 + A micro USB data cable
++ An external 5V micro USB power source (optional)

+To complete the [Introduction to Raspberry Pi Pico](https://projects.raspberrypi.org/en/pathways/pico-intro) path:

 + 1 red LED
++ 1 yellow LED
 + A selection of other single-colour LEDs
-+ At least one RGB LED
++ At least one **common cathode** RGB LED
 + At least one potentiometer
 + At least one passive buzzer
-+
++ At least four push buttons
++ 100Ω resistors (any resistor from 75Ω-220Ω will work) 3 per RGB LED, 1 per single colour LED
-+ A selection of pocket-to-socket jumper leads and socket-pin jumper leads.
++ A selection of socket-to-socket jumper leads and socket-pin jumper leads.

-+ An external 5V micro USB power source (optional)
+**Note:** You can reuse components in multiple projects.
+If you have additional components then you won't have to take each project apart to make the next one.

 ### Software